-The Learners Council can also form learners' communities for the purpose of advancing learner skills and making a difference on campus and throughout the community.
-Learners' Communities can be formed for activities such as sports, cultural, public relationships, arts, services, social activities and technology enthusiasts and others.
+The Learners Council can also form learners' virtual communities for the purpose of advancing learner skills and making a difference on campus and throughout the virtual community.
+Learners' virtual Communities can be formed for activities such as sports, cultural, public relationships, arts, services, social activities and technology enthusiasts and others.